-- an employee working aloft when, on account of electric shock or for any other reason, help is required to lower him to the ground. - 1.02 This section is reissued to refer to the new St. John Ambulance Association Text Book-Fundamentals of First Aid and to refer to Insulating Gloves. - 1.03 In an electric shock accident, quick rescue and the prompt application of artificial respiration, if normal breathing has stopped, are extremely important.
-In some cases, the injured person may remain in contact with the wire because of his inability to let go of the live conductor or due to his being unconscious. - 1.04 Unless it is definitely known that the cause of the disability is not electric shock, or that there is no danger of electric shock, it should be assumed that all of the wires on the pole are energized with dangerous voltages.
-In this event the rescuer should take precautions as specified in these instructions to protect himself and his assistants from injury due to electric shock.

-- 1.05 In all cases where the employee has received a severe electric shock or is unconscious, have someone call a physician to the location as soon as practicable without delaying the rescue.
+- 1.01 This section specifies methods of rescuing an employee working aloft when, on account of electric shock or for any other reason, help is required to lower him to the ground. - 1.02 In an electric shock accident, quick rescue and the prompt application of artificial respiration, if normal breathing has stopped, are extremely important.
+In some cases, the injured person may remain in contact with the wire because of his inability to let go of the live conductor or due to his being unconscious. - 1.03 Unless it is definitely known that the cause of the disability is not electric shock or that the contact with the electric supply conductors has been broken, it should be assumed that all of the wires on the pole are energized with dangerous voltages.
+In this event the rescuer should take precautions as specified in these instructions to protect himself and his assistants from injury due to electric shock. - 1.04 In all cases where the employee has received a severe electric shock or is unconscious, have someone call a physician to the location as soon as practicable without delaying the rescue.
 If the victim is conscious and, after receiving first aid can safely be moved, he should be taken where he may receive the services of a physician.
-In administering first aid and transporting the victim, follow the recommendations covered in the St. John Ambulance Association Textbook Fundamentals of First Aid. - 1.06 Send someone to get the truck, as soon as practical if it is not near the scene of the accident, as it may contain useful equipment or it may be needed as an insulated platform to effect the rescue and to transport the injured employee. - 1.07 In electric shock cases, notify as soon as practical, the power company which operates the equipment involved in the accident. - 1.08 If the cause of the disability is not electric shock, the rescue work may be conducted more deliberately and without the speed which is essential in electric shock cases. - 1.09 Review this practice and also the St. John Ambulance Association Textbook Fundamentals of First Aid at intervals so that if an accident on a pole should occur, the rescue work will be handled effectively. - 1.10 For each power line operating voltage between wires there is a corresponding smaller voltage between wires and ground.
-The likelihood of a telephone employee touching two wires of a power circuit is remote.
-Therefore, in case of personal contact, the voltage against which protection needs to be provided is the voltage to ground.
-In the following pages references are made to circuit voltage of 15,000 volts, corresponding to which the voltage-to-ground is 8,700 volts, against which Insulating Gloves in good condition provide positive protection.
+In administering first aid and transporting the victim, follow the recommendations covered in the American Red Cross First Aid Text Book and outlined in Section 010-100-001. - 1.05 Send someone to get the truck, as soon as practicable if it is not near the scene of the accident, as it may contain useful equipment or it may be needed as an insulated platform to effect the rescue and to transport the injured employee. - 1.06 In electric shock cases, notify as soon as practicable, the power company which operates the equipment involved in the accident. - 1.07 If the cause of the disability is not electric shock, the rescue work may be conducted more deliberately and without the speed which is essential in electric shock cases. - 1.08 Review this practice and also the Red Cross First Aid.

+Text Book at intervals so that if an accident on a pole should occur, the rescue work will be handled effectively.